Shark-ML/Shark/trunk/Shark/doc/sphinx_pages/rest_sources/tutorials/concepts/library_design/writing_kernels.rst

 	    return sum;
 	}

-Overloading this function is not a must, but it will speed up algorithms that need single kernel evaluations.
+Overloading this function is not required, but it will speed up algorithms that need single kernel evaluations.
 This is rarely the case in Shark, but it often happens is rapid prototyping code.